bnaolu/rapid-response-team/design-tokens-guide.md

 The purpose of this project is to provide lessons learned and guidance on how designers can progressively understand and apply the use of design tokens in their work — ultimately increasing adoption of the U.S. Web Design System (USWDS) among digital services teams working on government websites.

 To inform the content in the guide, we interviewed 2 UX Designers and 2 UI Designers to gauge their understanding and experience with USWDS design tokens.
+We discovered that all the designers are aware of tokens, but not all of them understand how to incorporate tokens into their work.
+Our guide aimed to address all designers that fall along the spectrum of design token newbie to token master.

 ## Problem